rodrigomelo9/zynq-examples/README.md

 Here you will find general-purpose examples about Zynq 7000 and Zynq UltraScale+ devices from Xilinx.
 These examples will be related to features of the devices or how to perform certain tasks with Vivado/Vitis (not the old SDK).
 The examples are based on ZYBO (not the newest [Zybo Z7](https://digilent.com/reference/programmable-logic/zybo-z7/migration-guide)) and the ZCU102 boards, basically because these are the platforms that I have, but most should be easily adaptable.
+In the Programmable Logic (PL) side, you will find HDLs and/or block designs (Tcl), while for the Processor System (PS), baremetal/standalone firmware (C code).

 Under the [doc](doc) directory you will find some very simple, step-by-step guides (practical recipes, without much theory).
 Then, you will find directories related to a particular topic (I can imagine *axidma*, *ps*, *pl*, *emio*, *transceivers*, among others), and one or more examples inside, with instructions to easily reproduce them.